aanyapokhriyal/Advice-Chatbot-1/README.md

 	```
 	python app.py
 	```
-4. Open `index.html` in your browser.
+4. Open your browser and go to `http://127.0.0.1:5000/`.

 ## Usage

-- Enter your name and select a tone.
-- Type your question and get instant advice.
+- Select a tone and type your question to get instant advice.
-- The chatbot remembers recent topics for better context.
+- The chatbot stores your chat history and recent topics in your browser's localStorage.
+- Old chats are saved but not displayed automatically when you reload the page.
+- You can extend the app to show past chats on demand if desired.

 ## License